- A quick glance at what nibbler tool to use

 Aviation snips are the cheapest option by far.

-The of-cut needs to also be big enough to bend out the way to prevent jamming the tin-snip blades.
+The of-cut needs to be big enough to bend out the way to prevent jamming the tin-snip blades.

 However, tin snips are less effective at cutting big cuts on metal sheets, as they can be pretty slow to work with.